 The uM-FPU64 provides 15 digits of precision which would allow me to accurately perform the astronomical calculations.
 The bonus was that the uM-FPU64 has a built-in real time clock (RTC).
 It can be connected with either an SPI or I2C interface.
 I was quite familiar with the I2C interface from previous work with the Atmel ATmega, and it was also supported by the uLCD-32PT, so I was now ready to proceed with my project.

 My objective for the steampunk clock was to have an attractive enclosure suitable for display in the living areas of my home, but any project box would work just fine.
-Figure 1 shows the 5" x 7" x 2.5" box made from Bolivian rosewood that I had a local woodworker build.
+Figure 1 (at top) shows the 5" x 7" x 2.5" box made from Bolivian rosewood that I had a local woodworker build.
 The uLCD-32PT is mounted on a carrier board with four tabs to hold it in place.

 I purchased the 4D Systems expansion board which provides a convenient breakout of the two headers on the display board to a series of 0.1" headers that are easy to access.
 I also purchased their USB programming cable which allowed me to upload and debug programs to either RAM or Flash memory.